metacall/examples/polyglot -random-password-generator/README.md

-# MetaCall Polyglot URL Shortener
+# MetaCall Polyglot Random Password Generator Example
-This example shows how to create a URL shortener using multiple languages and deploy it to the cloud.
+This example shows how to create a random password generator using multiple languages and deploy it to the cloud.
 In this example project we are using Python and NodeJS along with [Metacall](https://github.com/metacall) to run the application.

 ## Instructions